openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 - sex
 - image
 - video
-- biometric (measurable biological traits or characteristics such as height, weight, fingerprints, etc)
 - other (any identifying information not covered by other types, should be specified in the `pii` annotation)

 The potential values of `pii_retirement` are: